pluralsight/guides/in-review/ruby-ruby-on-rails/handling-file-upload-using-ruby-on-rails-5-api/article.md

 ```
 <code> has_many :documents </code> adds a relation one-to-many between the item and the documents. <code> attr_accessor :document_data </code> will allow sending extra attributes to the controller that will be permitted.
 This attribute is going to contain an array with data about every PDF document.

-The model is ready, let's proceed to the controllers:
+We are done with the model!
+Let's proceed to the controllers:

 1. Add <code> document_data </code> as a permitted parameter that is an array.
 Array parameters must always be the last parameter:
  ```ruby